 And more importantly, if organizations are aware of the risk, why would they choose to ignore the need?

 Change the Mindset, Change the Mind

 The daily checklist of a typical IT manager, director, engineer, or in other words; The Lone Ranger, remains the same.
-The server is down, website is being redesigned, we need to be PCI-compliant, we need new computers, and by the way, can you increase security for the organization without increasing the budget?
+The server is down, the website is being redesigned, we need to be PCI-compliant, we need new computers, and by the way, can you increase security for the organization without increasing the budget?

-There have been many reasons attributed to the lack of spending in some industries, including shortage of personnel, monetary reduction and overall lack of security awareness.
+There have been many reasons attributed to the lack of spending in some industries, including shortage of personnel, monetary reduction, and overall lack of security awareness.

-Simply put and though often thought of as boring, a safe and secure infrastructure is required.
-Or, perhaps the thought of PCI compliance to ensure a secure POS system is not worth it since it technically sits in room without an ROI.
+Simply put and though often thought of as boring, safe and secure infrastructure is required.
+Or, perhaps the thought of PCI compliance to ensure a secure POS system is not worth it since it technically sits in the room without an ROI.

 Until the moment a breach is stopped.

 And as EY reminds us, despite careless employees, phishing and malware being such major and known threats, only 24% have an incident response plan that would help them recover from malware and employee misbehavior.

 File integrity monitoring of point of sale (POS) systems is a requirement of the payment card industry data security standards and is a best practice for ensuring that changes to these systems do not allow a breach of credit card and other customer data.